AndrewC2023/DRAFT/README.md

 ## Development Environment Setup

-It is recommended to clone and develop the repository in ubuntu (20.04 or later)
+It is recommended to clone and develop the repository in ubuntu 24.04

 ### C++ Setup